 All of the debtor’s legal or equitable interests in property as of the time the bankruptcy petition is filed.

 To assume personal liability after bankruptcy for a debt that would otherwise be discharged in the bankruptcy case.

-An agreement by a debtor to continue paying a dischargeable debt after the bankruptcy, usually for the purpose of keeping collateral, such as a vehicle that would otherwise be subject to repossession.
+An agreement by a “debtor to continue paying a dischargeable debt (such as an auto loan) after the bankruptcy, usually for the purpose of keeping collateral, such as a vehicle that would otherwise be subject to repossession.” *

 A procedure in a Chapter 7 case whereby a debtor removes a secured creditor’s lien on collateral by paying the creditor the value of the property.
 The debtor may then retain the property.

 Lists submitted by the debtor “along with the petition (or shortly thereafter) showing the debtor’s assets, liabilities, and other financial information.
 There are official forms a debtor must use.” *

 A creditor whose loan is secured by collateral.
 If you don’t pay, the creditor can take the collateral.
 Most mortgages and car loans are secured and if you do not make the payments, they can foreclose on the house or repossess the car.